brianadams2337/containerstore-demo/docs/migration/03_changes-for-demoshop.md

 Storyblok components are auto imported.
 You need to create a `storyblok` directory at the root and the components will be made available.
 Be mindful of component name collisions.
 If your component in the `~/components` director is named same as the one inside `~/storyblok` there can be issues with the storyblok auto-imported components.

-The `StoryBlokComponent` is also auto-imported and can be used out of the box.
+The `StoryblokComponent` is also auto-imported and can be used out of the box.

 ### useAsyncStoryblok composable